What is shingles?

 - Your opinion or preference

 There is no cure for shingles.
 It simply has to run its course.
 Treatment focuses on pain relief.
 Painkillers may help relieve some of the pain.
-Antiviral drugs may help lessen some of the symptoms and minimize nerve damage.
+Antiviral drugs may help lessen some of the symptoms and reduce nerve damage.
 Other treatments may include:

 - Creams or lotions to help relieve itching